libero/editor/README.md

 Expedite your production workflow with our open tools and management system providing content quality control, author proofing and JATS XML export.

-Libero Editor is a work in progress with Texture at its core.
-Texture is built by Substance and provides a toolset designed for the production of scientific content - https://github.com/libero/texture
+Libero Editor is a work in progress with ProseMirror at its core.
+ProseMirror is an open source toolkit for building rich-text editors on the web - https://prosemirror.net/

 ---